egel-lang/egel-lang.github.io/SEMANTICS.md

 ## Invariants

 The main task of Egel interpreter's byte code generator is to maintain all invariants.
-That is, a) The 'stack'/'spine' forms a directed acyclic graph and b) the results calculated are such graphs too.
+That is, a) the 'stack'/'spine' forms a directed acyclic graph and b) the results calculated are such graphs too.

 ## Drawbacks